PoliticalGraveyard.com

 Simpson, Edna Oakes (1891-1984) — also known as Edna Oakes; Mrs. Sid Simpson — of Carrollton, Greene County, Ill.
 Born in Carrollton, Greene County, Ill., October 26, 1891.
 Republican.
 U.S. Representative from Illinois 20th District, 1959-61; delegate to Republican National Convention from Illinois, 1960 (member, Resolutions Committee).
 Female.
 Died in Alton, Madison County, Ill., May 15, 1984 (age 92 years, 202 days).
 Interment at Carrollton Cemetery, Carrollton, Ill.

 Relatives: Married, February 1, 1920, to Sidney Elmer Simpson.
-See Simpson family of Illinois.

 Simpson, Edwin W. — of Sylacauga, Talladega County, Ala.
 Mayor of Sylacauga, Ala., 1893-95.
 Burial location unknown.

 Simpson, Eleanor N. — of Glen Dale, Marshall County, W.Va.
 Democrat.
 Alternate delegate to Democratic National Convention from West Virginia, 1928; member of West Virginia Democratic State Executive Committee, 1937.
 Female.
-Presumed deceased.
 Burial location unknown.

 Simpson, Elizabeth See Elizabeth Simpson Drewry